marcduiker/azure-functions-java-workshop/labs/lab1.md

 ## Goal

-The goal of this lab is to create a Function App in VS Code, run the application and trigger the function.
+The goal of this lab is to create a Function App in VS Code, run the application and trigger the default HTTP function.

+## Steps

-## Creating a new Function Project
+### 1. Creating a new Function Project

 In VS Code, use the Command Palette (CTRL+Shift+P) and type/select